Franc1sco/CS2-NoDamageMod/README.md

 # CS2-NoDamageMod

-Simple "no damage" plugin for servers like idle gamemode where don't want damage or just for be disabled/enabled whenever you want via admin command.
+Simple "no damage" plugin for servers like idle where don't want damage or just for be disabled/enabled whenever you want via admin command.

 ### Requirements
 * [CounterStrikeSharp](https://github.com/roflmuffin/CounterStrikeSharp/) (version 142 or higher)